 PrimeAsia China opened its tannery in Huangjiang, close to the footwear manufacturing powerhouse of Dongguan, in July 1998.This area has probably gone through more intense industrial and commercial development in the intervening 14 years than anywhere in the world.
-Life in, around and for the tannery has changed.
+Life and surrounding of tannery has changed.

 What hasn't changed is the company's focus on quality, environmental sustainability, and best practice in labour management.
 "From a workforce perspective, we're geared up to produce 4.4 million square-feet per month at the moment," explains chief operations officer, Michael Hsu.
 PrimeAsia China works from wet blue averaging out at around 24.5 square-feet of finished leather per side.
 "At the end of the 1990s, this was the centre of the global footwear industry," Mr Hsu says.
 "Within a 100-kilometre radius of here in 1999 there must have been 25,000 footwear factories.
 The number now is difficult to calculate but it's certainly much lower.
 Due to labour costs, many moved to cheaper locations in inland China, and many small operations closed.
 Due to the significant investment in their facilities, the largest footwear companies stayed."